Biomedical and Health Sciences

 Students in the Department of Biomedical and Health Sciences study and work at the intersection of human health, medicine, and technology.
 Programs offered lead to Bachelor of Science degrees in Medical Laboratory Science, Medical Radiation Sciences, and Public Health Sciences.
+A minor in Global Public Health, a minor in Public Health, Equity and Advocacy, and a minor in Medical Diagnostics are also available.

 The B.S. in Medical Laboratory Science offers two concentrations: Clinical Laboratory Science or Public Health Laboratory Science.